wp-plugins/facebook-thumb-fixer/readme.txt

 == How to set a fall-back image ==

 Go to Settings -> General and sccroll down until you find 'Default Facebook Thumb'.
 Put the path to your fall-back image there.
-100x100 pixels is ideal.
+155x155 pixels is ideal.

 == Changelog ==

+= 1.21 =

+* Updated documentation page, suggesting default thumbnail to be 155x155 (because thumbs are that size on Facebook brand pages).

 = 1.2 =